Berabjesus/Bible-Hub/README.md

   npm start
 ```

-The app wil open in your default browser.
+The app will open in your default browser.

 ## Test